Learn how to create effective automated email campaigns that deliver the right messages to your customers at the right time.

 3) Built for upselling and cross-selling customers

 Say you have a segment of customers who purchased a winter coat from your store.
-You can set up an automated, personalized campaign that recommends scarves and mittens to pair with their purchase.
+You can set up an automated, personalized campaign that recommends pairing scarves and mittens with their purchase.
 This is a great way to raise average order values among your existing customer base.

 4) Saves time for your sales and marketing teams

 Once you’ve created the necessary email templates and set up criteria to trigger email sends, automated email campaigns practically run themselves.
-This frees up your teams to focus on tasks that truly need a human touch (and larger projects like SEO for your store) while making them faster and more efficient at repetitive but essential tasks.
+This frees up your teams to focus on tasks that genuinely need a human touch (and more significant projects like SEO for your store) while making them faster and more efficient at repetitive but essential tasks.

 At Gorgias, we’re committed to helping businesses make the most of ecommerce automation and hands-free email marketing through our convenient central hub.
 Our helpdesk platform integrates with popular marketing automation platforms.
-It makes it easy to manage email communication, SMS communication, and social media messaging, allowing you to provide the kind of customer service that turns visitors and newcomers into loyal shoppers.
+It makes it easy to manage email, SMS, and social media messaging, allowing you to provide customer service that turns visitors and newcomers into loyal shoppers.

 Want to learn more about how Gorgias empowers your online store?
 Book a demo.